ovh/cds/docs/content/building-pipelines/building-pipelines.templates.cds-template-plain.md

 Deploy Stage:

-- it's en empty script
+- it's an empty script

 Packaging and Deploy are optional.